Crisis Management in the events industry: a step-by-step guide.

 - Natural disasters

 Note that these happenings don’t have the same level of relevance.
 But all of them need to be fought right at core for not scaling up quickly.
-Secondly, some factors are way beyond the control of the Event Manager, like crime, natural disasters, politics, epidemics, etc. Still, we’re gonna consider those factors when building our Crisis Management Plan / Emergency Plan.
+Secondly, some factors are way beyond the control of the Event Manager, like criminal matters, natural disasters, politics, epidemics, etc. Still, we’re gonna consider those factors when building our Crisis Management Plan / Emergency Plan.

 4. What is crisis management